YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill:
   * +30% Damage to self, as long as she is the only BB/BC in the fleet.
   * Every 15s, launches a [torpedo barrage](http://p1.qhimg.com/t01c6cc7b9a0663a9c1.gif).
-    * The 4 TORPEDOES have their damage modified by 150% of Tirpitz's Torpedo stat and deal 137bdmg with 80/100/130 mods.
+    * The 4 TORPEDOES deal 137 bdmg with 80/100/130 mods.
+Their damage is modified by 150% of the unit's Torp stat.

 - Desc: "Slow and steady torps the race."
 >One of the most consistent and hardest hitting BBs in the game, provided you cater to her social anxiety.